Internet Safety Education

 Cybercrime & Cyber Attack Prevention

-iPredator is an internet safety, cybercrime and cyber attack prevention website exploring the dark side of cyberspace and cybercriminal minds. iPredator is also a conceptual framework addressing cyberbullying, cybercrime, cyberstalking, cyber terrorism, cyber harassment, online sexual predation, internet addiction and online deception. iPredator Inc. is a New York State Company providing education, investigation and consultation to professionals and the community.
+iPredator is an internet safety, cybercrime and cyber attack prevention website exploring the dark side of cyberspace and cybercriminal minds. iPredator is also a conceptual framework addressing cyberbullying, cybercrime, cyberstalking, cyber terrorism, cyber harassment, online sexual predation, internet addiction, online psychopathy and online deception. iPredator Inc. is a New York State Company providing education, investigation and consultation to professionals and the community.

 iPredator was developed to confront the widespread growth of cyberbullying, cyber harassment, cyberstalking, online sexual predation, cybercrime, cyber terrorism and online victimization.
 Their mission is to reduce victimization, abuse, theft and disparagement from online assailants engaged in nefarious and malevolent activities.
 This website began development in June, 2012, officially published Summer 2013 and represents their first step to educate, inform and advise online users, law enforcement, court systems and communities on the dangers lurking in cyberspace.